omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 ## Modifying functions

 We can do more than just inspect functions.
-The three functions for inspecting also come in assignment versions and we can use those to change the three components of a function.
+The three functions for inspecting also come in assignment versions, and we can use those to change the three components of a function.
 If we go back to our simple definition of `f`

 ```{r}
 f <- function(x) x